polkadot-js/docs/docs/api/FAQ.md

 ## I cannot send transactions, sending yields Address decoding failures

+Depending on the chain, you could get either an `Address` or `Signature` decoding error when sending the transaction returned from the node.
+This is due to a type mismatch on the `Address` types defined on the node vs what the API uses.
+This is not something the API can detect via the metadata and it is generally configured on a per-chain basis.

 The API always injects the default type definitions as specified by the Substrate master fully-featured node.
 This means that any customizations to chains needs needs to be applied as types, should there be differences in specific user-implementations.

 Due to these customizations and differences that bleed through to the transaction formats, out-of-the-box chains based on the node-template will have issues when sending transactions.
 To fix this, you would need to add [the customized Address types into your API](start/types.extend.md#impact-on-extrinsics) instances (or UIs), allowing the API to have the information required to adjust the encoding.